jcberquist/sublimetext-cfml/readme.md

 Open the command palette (<kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> on Windows, <kbd>CMD</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> on a Mac) and select `Package Control: Install Package`.

-Wait for the list to open and find the `CFML` entry (subtitled with this github repo `github.com/jcberquist/sublimetext-cfml`), then select it to install.
+Wait for the list to open and find the `CFML` entry (subtitled with this GitHub repo `github.com/jcberquist/sublimetext-cfml`), then select it to install.

 Restart Sublime Text.